 Daley realised he was gay at an early age.
-He had always felt different and kept himself apart from other children, immersing himself in books, the theatre and art galleries.
-When his well-meaning guardians and their neighbours proffered a sweetheart to Harry, he knew this was not what he wanted – Throughout my life I have had a recurrent nightmare in which, having just been married, I lead my beautiful bride to the church door.
-At this point I cry out in despair “Oh what a bloody fool I am” and I wake sweating gradually realising that I have not really ruined two lives.
+He had always felt different and kept himself apart from other children, immersing himself in books, the theatre, classical music and art galleries.
+When his well-meaning guardians and their neighbours proffered a sweetheart to Harry, he knew this was not what he wanted – he wrote: “Throughout my life I have had a recurrent nightmare in which, having just been married, I lead my beautiful bride to the church door.
+At this point I cry out in despair “Oh what a bloody fool I am” and I wake sweating gradually realising that I have not really ruined two lives.”

-He saw no wrong against the general opinion at the time – in being gay nor in striking up close relationships with other men.
+He saw no wrong (against the general opinion at the time) in being gay, nor in striking up close relationships with other men.
 In 1914, he met a young seaman, Nobby Clark.
 Very soon rumours were spreading.
 Threatened with punishment and prison, Harry could not believe love and affection were things to be ashamed of.
 He viewed his relationships as only having done him good and certainly no harm.

 Occasionally, he would encounter some more belligerent police colleagues and superiors.
 His policy was always not to deny his being gay nor to allow them to ride roughshod over him.
 Considering that homosexual activity was illegal at the time, astonishingly, Harry’s openness never affected his career.
 There is true irony in the fact that he was a gay man, and a policeman, but was never himself arrested.
 He was affable, gregarious, and had a good sense of humour, which seems to have been key in avoiding recrimination.